 Example: Content-Marketing or “let’s have a Blog”

 At the beginning there is the desire to have a Blog on the corporate website.
 To make things worse in most cases this decision is to be made even because of the wrong reasons.
-No matter what the wrong assumptions are, it could be the competitors have a Blog or someone has heard is “good for seo”… More important no decision maker is really validating the initial assumptions and in the end you get a typical dysfunctional outcome.
+No matter what the wrong assumptions are, it could be the competitors have a Blog or someone has heard is “good for SEO”… More important no decision maker is really validating the initial assumptions and in the end you get a typical dysfunctional outcome.

-Second variant is an “high budget / high priority” situation which is typical for bigger organisations.
+Second variant is an “high budget / high priority” project which is typical for bigger organisations.
 Often a marketing agency will be hired do do the “design” of the Blog.
-To prove their value they decide to “leave the path of a typical Blog” and design (and programm) something “really new and exciting”.
+To prove their value they decide to “leave the path of a typical Blog” and design (and program) something “really new and exciting”.
 Often enough they also leaving the interest of the target audience along with this path.
 The project scope usually grows steadily in the active planning phase.
 As new features are requested, a Blogging solution will be customized with a lot effort (and resources) to the growing “needs”.
 The constant stream of request for new features is making the project more and more complex.
 This is beginning to block the actual deployment of the Blog.
 Some time after the scheduled release date still many basic features are missing.
 In the beginning a team of dedicated expert writers was about to be hired but the new applicants for the writing roles are way too expensive.
 At this point the planning-, technical- and design-side of this project is already costing 120% of the original budget.
 So more meetings are held and the decision will be made to hire some interns as writers to save cost.
 The result?
 Another stalled Blog with missing basic features and a huge block of many low quality and flawed articles from a short time frame until this “project” was stopped by controlling.

 But how could you develop a sustainable content-marketing strategy with the “Continuous Optimization” framework?
 First of all a Blog is often not the right content marketing instrument for many organisations, team sizes, budgets or even target audience at all!
 A successful business Blog has typical features: a constant stream of near time industry news, background stories and light but relevant entertainment, not too much self advertisement and this still highly relevant for the target audience.
 If this could be delivered from the existing team within the planned budget, a Blog might be the right solution.
 But with capacity and budget restrictions it makes way more sense to provide customers and prospects something like an FAQ, an knowledge base, whitepapers, customer success stories or similar “evergreen content”.
 This type of content could be written in batch mode and partly even by freelancers.
 A group of employees could be sharing the workload of content creation part time asaid their main duties.
 Later the content will be updated when there is capacity for it.
 In the optimum case this will be done continuously, every week a little bit.
 Here you are doing already “Continuous-Optimization of content-marketing on a budget”.
 After awhile the marketing team will possess a useful content marketing instrument.
 It will be relevant for the target audience, long lasting and cost effective.
 Maybe it is not so “sexy” in the beginning but it will deliver results over a log run and in an more sustainable way.